visgl/deck.gl/docs/api-reference/react/deckgl.md

 Remarks:
 - This query methods are designed to quickly find objects by utilizing the picking buffer.
 They offer more flexibility for developers to handle events in addition to the built-in hover and click callbacks.
 - Note there is a limitation in the query methods: occluded objects are not returned.
 To improve the results, you may try setting the `layerIds` parameter to limit the query to fewer layers.
+- * Since deck.gl is WebGL based, it can only render into a single canvas.
+Thus all its viewports need to be in the same canvas (unless you use multiple DeckGL instances, but that can have significant resource and performance impact).

 ## Source
 [src/react/deckgl.js](https://github.com/uber/deck.gl/blob/4.1-release/src/react/deckgl.js)